longminxiang/MixX/README.md

 @MixO var name: String = "aname"
 ```

-2. Move the View to MixX, Then you can change the name what ever you want
+2. Move the View to MixX, Then you can change the name whatever you want

 ```swift
 MixX($name) { name in